New Social Housing Underway in Wellington

 Lead Architect and HMOA Associate, Karl Wipatene, says that as practice, HMOA is excited to be putting their skills and experience towards a social housing project that requires very clever planning on a limited budget.
 "We're really trying to maximise the quality of life for these tenants."

 Housing New Zealand is looking to raise the bar of social housing in this country by improving quality and design.
-"While we still have to work within the Housing NZ standards, it's important that we've been given some leeway to push beyond these standards," Karl says, "We've had to be creative though".
+"While we still have to work within the Housing NZ standards, it's important that we've been given some leeway to push beyond these standards," Karl says.

 Karl says the office came up with over 25 schemes for the project, which is one of the first under the new 'special housing area' that gives more flexibility to design for high density living.
 One concept featured almost forty units on the same 800 sq metre site, but this was reduced to 20 to optimise light and space for tenants.

 The location of the development is in the already densely-built central suburb of Mt Cook, super-handy to bus networks, local shops, Wellington hospital and other social services.